seooraclev2

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that efficiently lists the audit components without fluff.
-Every word contributes to clarity.
+The description is a single, front-loaded sentence that lists the audit scope efficiently.
+Every word adds value, and there is no fluff or repetition.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.